malam0100010/Complex-Vector-Math/README.md

 ﻿# Complex-Vector-Math

+ This program allows a user to specify a given cartesian point and move it a certain angle or via a vector.
 This program is intended to demonstrate skills with pointers, header files, make files, and general I/O.

  Sample execution:
  Menu: